Right to transport and right to buy a ticket

 EU Parking Card for People with Disabilities

-If you have a disability that leads to reduced mobility, you might be entitled to a disability parking card, which should be recognised in all EU countries.
+If you have a disability, you might be entitled to a disability parking card, which should be recognised in all EU countries.

 You should get your parking card from the relevant authority in the country you live in.